tiesont/grcc-webapplications/docs/setting-up-ec2-tutorial.md

 ### Using Linux

-To connect to your EC2 instance from a Linux computer, you’ll use the terminal (or *shell*) application, typically found in your *Administration* software list \- the location will vary depending on your Linux distribution and the desktop manager which was installed during setup (consult the documentation for your Linux distribution for more details).
+To connect to your EC2 instance from a Linux computer, you'll use the terminal (or *shell*) application, typically found in your *Administration* software list \- the location will vary depending on your Linux distribution and the desktop manager which was installed during setup (consult the documentation for your Linux distribution for more details).
 An SSH client should already be installed \- you can verify this by launching the terminal (press the `Ctrl`\+`Alt`\+`t` keys to open the terminal) and then typing in the following command:

 `ssh`